 As for transportation, the analysis showed that the neighbourhood residents have no access to public transport means within 5- and 15-minutes walking distances.
-Moreover, residents highlighted the need for public transport stops and routes, and that taxis refuse to take rides inside, to, and out of the neighbourhood because of its deteriorated roads.
-They also highlighted the lack of pedestrian bridge or tunnel on the main street (Al Sarih Street), which threatens their safety.
-The needed interventions in this regard is to extend a public transport route into the neighbourhood and to add a fixed stop at the central area of the neighbourhood.
+Moreover, residents highlighted the need for public transport stops and routes, and that taxis refuse to take rides within, nor to and from the neighbourhood because of its deteriorated roads.
+They also highlighted the lack of a pedestrian bridge or tunnel on the main street (Al Sarih Street), which threatens their safety.
+The needed interventions in this regard are to extend a public transport route into the neighbourhood and to add a fixed stop at the central area of the neighbourhood.
 Additionally, a pedestrian bridge/tunnel on the main street is highly necessary.